 Who We Are

 We sail two-person dinghies called Flying Juniors (FJs for short).
 The team owns eleven FJs, which are housed at the WWU Lakewood Boathouse on Lake Whatcom: Kaze, Tuuli, Bang-a-rang (Bang), Slick Princess (SP), Viento, Darth, Three Old Goats (Billy), Cady, Speedy McGhee, gNAR, and Kona.
 We practice 3 times a week during the academic year, and welcome any full-time student who wants to sail!
-Off the water we participate in team dinners, team volunteering throughout the Bellingham area, and team bonding events.
+Off the water, we participate in team dinners, team volunteering throughout the Bellingham area, and team bonding events.

 College sailing is a co-ed sport where men and women compete together equally.
 There are women-specific events to encourage women participation in college sailing such as women's nationals, alongside co-ed regattas and clinics.
+We are one of the few collegiate teams to have a consistent woman's team in almost every regatta we go to!

 The Western Sailing Team is an open, inclusive group focusing on furthering the competitiveness of sailing as a sport among young adults.
 Our program is completely student-run and student-funded, which means we participate in many fundraising activities to keep our costs low for individuals and to provide ‘scholarships’ for students that may need financial support.
 We support each other as sailors, students, and friends.